urban-malaria/MRPT/README.md

----
-editor_options:
-  markdown:
-    wrap: sentence
----

 # **Malaria Reprioritization Tool (MRPT) Repository (MRPT)**

 ## **Overview**

 The **Malaria Reprioritization Tool (MRPT)** is a **decision-support application** designed to assist malaria programs in optimizing intervention planning.
 This repository contains the source code, analysis scripts, and documentation necessary to deploy, analyze, and maintain the MRPT tool.

 ## **Repository Structure**